alexbosy/spring-webflux-data-jdbc-demo/README.md

 #### 1. POST /customer/registration - register a new customer (no auth)

-Creates a new user and related customer by supplied data.
+Create a new user and related customer by supplied data.
 The Customer domain object must have he following fields:

 1. Registration IP address.
 It must be resolved using incoming HTTP request taking into account, that our service can